HumanSignal/label-studio/docs/source/guide/ml.md

 def predict(self, tasks, **kwargs)
 ```

 The **tasks** param - list of task for prediction, can be a list or a single task in a list.
-Tasks format is common for Label Studio, check format in [guide](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks).
+Tasks format is common for Label Studio, check the format in [guide](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks).

 Additional params in kwargs: